2018 Pacific hurricane season: Seasonal summary

 The accumulated cyclone energy (ACE) index for the 2018 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 318.1 units, the highest total ACE of any Pacific hurricane season on record.
-Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+Broadly speaking, ACE is a measure of the power of a tropical storm multiplied by the length of time it existed.
 Therefore, a stronger storm with a longer duration contributes more to the seasonal total than several short-lived, weaker storms combined.

 Overall, 26 tropical depressions formed, with 23 reaching tropical storm intensity.
 Thirteen of the tropical storms became hurricanes, with 10 reaching major hurricane intensity.
 El Niño-like conditions prevailed across much of the basin, leading to elevated activity.
 Sea surface temperatures were above average for much of the season, stretching from the coast of North America to near the 150th meridian east.
 A subpolar gyre located in the Northern Atlantic increased atmospheric convection and reduced vertical wind shear across the Eastern Pacific.
 Wind shear near Hawaii's Big Island decreased even more after the subtropical jet pushed northward in September.
 Higher levels of humidity were present between 10°N–20°N at a height of 4781–9882 ft.
 Storms were also kept in more favorable environments by stronger easterlies as a result of an above-normal subtropical ridge.

-The season officially began on May 15 in the Eastern Pacific, and on June 1 in the Central Pacific; they both ended on November 30.
-The season started with the formation of Tropical Depression One-E on May 10, which was five days before the official start of hurricane season in the Eastern Pacific.
-The month of June saw record activity, with the formation of six tropical cyclones – Aletta, Bud, Carlotta, Daniel, Emilia, and Seven-E. With five named systems, the record for most June tropical storms, which was set in 1985, was tied.
-Aletta and Bud both intensified into Category 4 major hurricanes, marking the first time since 2010 that two occurred in June.
-Tropical Storm Carlotta moved along the southern coast of Mexico, causing flooding rains.
-Activity during the month of July was below normal across the basin.
-Although a total of four tropical depressions formed, only two became storms – Fabio and Gilma.
-Fabio's intensification into a tropical storm on July 1 marked the earliest date of a season's sixth named storm, beating the previous record of July 3 set in both 1984 and 1985.